kmzbrnoI/xn-lib-cpp-qt/README.md

  * See `xn.h` for API specification.
  * This library uses 28 speed steps only.
 It simplifies things a lot.
 Other speed steps could be added in future.
+ * Currently, it supports basic XpressNET commands (speed, functions, programming, ...), but the library is designed to be simple enough for adding new commands.

 ## Authors